 Time to read 30 min

-The winner of a basketball game is determined by which teams scores the most points.
-No matter how many turnovers you create or steals you come up with - if you’re team can’t score the ball then you aren’t in a great position to succeed.
+The winner of a basketball game is determined by which team scores the most points.
+No matter how many turnovers you create or steals you come up with - if your team can’t score the ball then you aren’t in a great position to succeed.

 You may need to think of a new offense to use with your team.
 An offense is your method to score baskets and get open shots against your opponent.
 Most coaches think of their offense to be a continuous motion or a set play that can be run repeatedly which is considered your primary offense.